-Upon completion of the training, show your Kognito certificate(s) of completion to West Valley Health Services to receive a free DRIP Coffee gift card and a raffle ticket for a chance to win a prize.
+Upon completion of the training, bring proof of completion to West Valley Health Services to receive a free DRIP Coffee gift card and a raffle ticket for a chance to win a prize.

 At-Risk for Faculty & Staff teach users to identify, approach and connect students to campus support services.
 The program facilitates student retention, academic performance, and the overall safety of students, faculty and the entire campus community.

 In this 45-minute training, faculty and staff learn how to recognize when a student is exhibiting signs of psychological distress and how to approach and connect the student with support services on campus.
 Users engage in conversations with emotionally responsive student avatars who exhibit signs of psychological distress.
 In this process, they practice and learn to use open-ended questions, reflective listening and other motivational interviewing techniques to effectively broach the topic of psychological distress, discuss their concern with the student, and avoid common pitfalls such as attempting to diagnose the problem or giving unwarranted advice.

 At-Risk for Students shows students how to have challenging conversations with friends and peers around mental health and how to motivate them to seek help from campus support services.
 This program is included in the SAMHSA National Registry of Evidence-Based Programs and Practices (NREPP).